Harrindy/ImprovedGOFforUSO/README.md

 To repeat our simulation results:

-    1. Download the files Curves.R and Simulation.R to your computer.
-    2. Open Simulation.R in R (Rstudio).
+    1. Open Simulation.R in R (Rstudio).
     3. Follow the comments to change parameters to the simulation setting that you want to repeat.
     4. Make sure that "TestUSO" has been installed and R (or Rstudio) can access the R file Curves.R.
     5. Run Simulation.R.